deeplearning4j/deeplearning4j/understandingRBMs.md

 Likewise, if you start from Market in San Francisco, even if you don’t know you are in San Francisco, you have a high probability of crossing Van Ness at some point, given that the two streets bisect the city and cross each other at the center.

-The simple feature of being on Market St (which is on an early hidden layer of the deep-belief net) leads to the feature, both more complex and more rare, of being on Market and Van Ness, which would be represented on a later node layer aggregating the two features.
+The simple feature of hitting Market St (which is on an early hidden layer of the deep-belief net) leads to another feature, both more complex and more rare, of hitting both Market and Van Ness, which would be represented on a later node layer aggregating the two features.

 But maybe you are not in San Francisco at all.
+Market and Van Ness is not the only node as you move deeper in.

 The hidden nodes in subsequent layers of the DBN should allow for states (data conditions) that could only occur in other cities: e.g. the combination of Market and FDR Drive puts you with high probability in New York; the combination of Market with Shilshole avenue in Seattle.
-(Likewise, starting from a curve feature at the input node, you could end up with a vertical bar indicating 5 or another curve pointing you towards an 8 later on.)
+(Likewise, starting from a curve feature at the input node, you could end up with a vertical bar indicating 5 or another curve pointing you toward an 8.)

-So maybe from your initial Market St data point, you would have a 50 percent chance of ending up with Van Ness; a 10 percent chance of getting FDR; and a 20 percent chance of Shilshole.
-But from Market + Van Ness, you have a 99 percent chance of ending up classified as San Francisco.
+So maybe from your initial Market Street data point, you would have a 50 percent chance of ending up with Van Ness as well; a 10 percent chance of getting FDR; and a 20 percent chance of Shilshole.
+But from the deeper node of Market + Van Ness, you have a *99 percent chance* of ending up classified as San Francisco.
 The same goes for New York and Seattle, respectively.

-Likewise, while many numeral-images — 1, 4, 5 and 7— contain more or less vertical bars, only three of them also contain horizontal bars.
-And of those, only the 4 allows the two to cross forming four 90 degree angles.
-Thus, enlarging the groups of features identified at once also increases the likelihood of those increasingly rare features groups correlating with a single numeral-image.
+Likewise, while many numeral-images — 1, 4, 5 and 7 — contain more or less vertical bars, only three of them also contain horizontal bars.
+And of those, only the 4 allows the two bars to cross forming four 90 degree angles.
+Thus, enlarging the groups of features identified at once also increases the likelihood that those increasingly rare feature-groups correlate with a single numeral-image.

 ### markov chains

 RBMs tie all their nodes together in an algorithm called a Markov Chain.
 Markov chains are essentially logical circuits that connect two or more states via probabilities.

+Let's explore that idea with another absurdly long analogy.

 Let's imagine a universe where you have three possible locations, or states, which we'll call home, office and bowling alley.
 Those three states are linked by probabilities, which represent the likelihood that you'll move from one to the other.